casaunders/rock-paper-scissors/REAMD.md

-This is code generating the classic Rock, Paper, Scissors game in Javascript.
+This is code generating the classic Rock, Paper, Scissors game in Javascript with a Pokémon theme.